NURS FPX 4000 Assessment 4

 Submission Date

-The concept of Diversity, Equity, and Inclusion (DEI) within the healthcare industry is contributing to the transformation of the manner in which patient-centered care is provided, making sure that everyone can access it and that no disparities are present.
-With the changing healthcare systems, professionals are combating unconscious bias and presenting inclusive policies that potentially can be used to improve cultural competency and treat all people equally (Webster et al., 2022).
-Moreover, these activities improve patient satisfaction and clinical outcomes and make the staff more diverse and inclusive.
-The above paper assesses how DEI advancement in healthcare can enhance the quality of healthcare, patient experience, and potential reduction of bias.
+DEI in healthcare is contributing to the transformation of patient-centered care delivery and providing equal access to care, based on equitable access and minimizing disparities.
+With the changing healthcare systems, professionals are combating against unconscious bias and are proposing inclusive policies that can be utilized to improve cultural competency and provide fair treatment to everyone (Webster et al., 2022).
+Moreover, these activities improve patient satisfaction and clinical outcomes and diversify and make the staff more inclusive.
+In this paper, we assess the impact of DEI developments in healthcare on the quality of healthcare, patient experience, and potential bias decrease.

 The Evolution and Impact of DEI in Healthcare